Opposition "would talk to Assad in northern Syria"

 Sources in the coalition, an umbrella group of opposition political forces, said that Alkhatib, a moderate cleric from Damascus, met international Syria envoy Lakhdar Brahimi in Cairo on Sunday.

-Brahimi played a main role in organizing meetings between Alkhatib and the foreign ministers of Russia and Iran, Assad's main supporters, in Munich last week.
+Brahimi played a main role in organising meetings between Alkhatib and the foreign ministers of Russia and Iran, Assad's main supporters, in Munich last week.

 The sources said that in their talks on Sunday the two men addressed the question of whether the coalition would formally endorse Alkhatib's peace initiative.